 On the interior of the Allin House's main block, numerous original and historic architectural features survive.
 Most of the flooring is wide plank pine or chestnut, most of the wall finishes are lath-and-plaster attached to vertical planks, while most of the ceilings are also lath-and-plaster.
 There were originally twelve framing posts covered with beaded-edge casings on the interior (all seen in Plans 1 and 2), although a few were covered over by later alterations, and the roof framing elements and pegged joints are visible in the attic.
-The original floor plan of the house, with seven rooms arrayed around a massive central brick chimney, and a secondary stairway at the rear, may indicate an adaptation of the typical five-room plan directed by the Allins' requirements for their own household.
-The two front rooms on both floors originally conformed to the 16-foot-square dimension of the "old English bay" cited above, and the southeast parlor and southeast bedchamber retain those dimensions.
-The front stairway, with its intact Georgian-style moldings, newel posts, drop pendant and turned balusters, winds up against the chimney.
-Five of the six historic fireplaces survive, including the large cooking fireplace in the kitchen that contains two beehive ovens as well as a smoking chamber.
-The southeast parlor has a Rumford firebox, and ornate Georgian finishes including a full-height, paneled and molded mantelpiece, crown moldings, molded window and door surrounds, and molded baseboards.
-The southeast bedchamber has an intact, excellent example of a Federal-style mantelpiece with moldings, fluted pilasters and dentils, while the southwest bedchamber has an even more ornate full-height Federal mantelpiece with stylized geometric embellishments.
-Window and door openings in the second-floor front stair hall likewise have Federal-style trim.
-Many interior four-panel Georgian doors with original trim also survive in the house.
+The original floor plan of the house, with seven rooms arrayed around a massive central brick chimney, and a secondary stairway at the rear, may indicate an adaptation of the typical five-room plan directed by the Allins'

-&lt;sup>71 The historically variant spellings of "Drown" and "Drowne" in 18th and 19th century Barrington were used in the NR nomination and reproduced verbatim here.
+71 The historically variant spellings of "Drown" and "Drowne" in 18th and 19th century Barrington were used in the NR nomination and reproduced verbatim here.

-&lt;sup>72 Allin-West National Register Nomination, 2013
+72 Allin-West National Register Nomination, 2013